Below are my thoughts and positions on various topics relevant to Newton today, and tomorrow.

-HISTORIC PRESERVATION: Preservation of historically significant structures and landscapes is an important part of maintaining our connection to the past, and changes over time.
+HISTORIC PRESERVATION: Preservation of historically significant structures and landscapes is an extremely important part of maintaining our connection to the past, and changes over time.
 We need to be able to protect these valuable assets and markers of Newton's history.
-The City Ordinance that covers this, Chapter 22, was put into place in 1993, has not been reviewed in any substantive way since then.
-It now deserves a review and possible update.
-There is a balance to be weighed for protecting important historic resources with individual property rights, and the definition of what is historically or architecturally significant deserves a close look.
-For instance, is any structure 50+ years old worthy of consideration to be historically significant?
-That will make most of Newton properties eligible to this possibility within a few years.
+The City Ordinance that covers this, Chapter 22, was put into place in 1993, had not been reviewed in any substantive way until a few years ago.
+A balance needs to be weighed for protecting important historic resources with individual property rights, other goals of the City such as affordable housing and economic development.

-In my professional work, I design projects with historical preservation components and goals (several on Frederick Law Olmsted original designs), and have a staff consultant with expertise in this area when appropriate.
-I believe in the value of historic preservation, but also want us to explore the nuances of overly strenuous historic landmarking designation processes.
+In my professional work, I design projects with historical preservation components and goals (several on Frederick Law Olmsted original designs), and have a staff consultant with expertise in this area.
+I believe in the value of historic preservation, but also want us to consider how preservation aligns with other city goals.